-Our first IT dashboard is related to project management, and tracks every step and task necessary to carry out the project.
+Our first example is related to project management, and tracks every step and task necessary to carry out the project.
 The banner at the top tracks the evolution and progress of the project, from planning to delivery.
 The team is currently on stage three, developing the product and 67% of that phase has now been completed.
 All the lights are in the green as they are on time according to what was initially planned, to deliver their project on December 15th, in 107 days.

-Second KPI on our IT dashboard template are the tasks overdue.
+The second KPI on our IT dashboard template is the tasks overdue.
 Tracking each of the tasks that you planned is essential to deliver the project on time.
 Assign a deadline to each of them so that the whole planning can be run efficiently, and the rest of the tasks can start, too.
-On our example above, we see four overdue tasks, the most critical being the relational database connections that is delayed by 24 days.
+On our example above, we see four overdue tasks, the most critical being the relational database connection that is delayed by 24 days.
 Following the example of the budget overrun above, you should investigate the reasons behind such overdue and address the potential issue your employees are facing: not enough resources in their hands?
 The time to handle the task was underestimated?
 They had too many deadlines at once, which delayed them automatically?
-Finding the reasons behind overdue tasks may unearth deeper problems that can block the good functioning and general management of the project but also of the team.
+Finding the reasons behind overdue tasks may unearth deeper problems that can block the good functioning and general administration of the project but also of the team.
 The next indicator on our IT KPI dashboard is directly linked to the previous one.
 The workload on each employee’s shoulders will inevitably affect their work and ultimately, their capacity to stay within deadlines.
-Here, Georg has the highest workload of 67%, and is at the same time the most delayed with a deadline for the relational database connections, overrun by 24 days.
-It would be interesting to know what are his struggles and maybe allocating one of his tasks onto someone else, to ensure a better progress of the project.
+Here, Georg has the highest workload of 67% and is at the same time the most delayed with a deadline for the relational database connections, overrun by 24 days.
+It would be interesting to know what are his struggles and maybe allocating one of his tasks onto someone else, to ensure better progress of the project.